FederatedAI/KubeFATE/docs/FATE_On_Spark_With_Pulsar.md

     tunnel_route: 192.168.0.3:6651
  ```

- For a more detailed description of the configuration file, please refer to the official [documents](https://docs.trafficserver.apache.org/en/9.0.x/admin-guide/configuring-traffic-server.en.html).
+ For a more details of the configurations, please refer to the official [documents](https://docs.trafficserver.apache.org/en/9.0.x/admin-guide/configuring-traffic-server.en.html).

  2. Start the service

-Copy the certificate, private key, and CA certificate generated for ATS in the previous step (under the "proxy.fate.org" directory) to the host's "/opt/proxy" directory, and use the following command to start ATS:
+Copy the certificate, private key, and CA certificate generated for ATS in the previous steps (under the "proxy.fate.org" directory) to the host's "/opt/proxy" directory, and use the following command to start ATS:

 ``` bash
 /opt/ts/bin/trafficserver start